 Our Stock Ownership Policy is an important feature of our compensation philosophy that helps to ensure alignment of executive interests with those of our shareholders.
 The stock ownership guideline for each executive is based on the executive's position.
-Executives are expected to achieve the applicable ownership requirement within five years of the date they assume their current executive position by holding shares received as compensation or otherwise acquired through retirement and investment accounts.
+Executives are expected to achieve the applicable ownership requirement within five years of the date they assume their current executive position.
 If an executive is not in compliance with the ownership requirement within the required time period, the executive must elect to receive payment of any incentive awards in stock and must retain 100% of the net shares (after-tax) delivered to the executive until the ownership requirement is met.
 All shares of common stock that the executive owns, as well as amounts invested into the Xcel Energy stock fund in the 401(k) Savings Plan and Deferred Compensation Plan, count toward compliance with the ownership guidelines.